lionsoul2014/FIPs/FIPS/fip-draft_owner_change_by_post_challenge.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->
 Data service first - The real owner of a miner should be the one providing the sector data service not the one just own the owner key.
+Miners can still could get their rewards and all the collateral as long as the data could still provide service even through the owner key lost

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->